bcgov/sso-keycloak/wiki/Creating-a-Role.md

 ### Alternative to using the UI of the CSS App?

 The SSO CSS API let's you interact with CSS Application in a RESTful way for both user and role management.
-To get the access to this API, an admin from a team needs to request CSS API Account through CSS Application
+To get the access to this API, an admin from a team needs to request CSS API Account through CSS Application.
+Click [Here](https://bcgov.github.io/sso-docs/integrating-your-application/css-app-api) for details.

-<<insert updated link>>